mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Added an option to matrix workspaces to export bins and spectra to a table workspace.
 - Improved the handling of ``WorkspaceSingleValue`` workspaces in workbench.
 This fixes a crash which occurred when interacting with workspaces of this type.
 - Right-clicking a plot without dragging while using the zoom tool now resets the axes limits.
 - The Slice Viewer now starts with the zoom option selected by default.

+- The curves in the dropdown list in the Curves tab of the figure options are now listed in the same order as the plot legend.

 Bugfixes
 ########